 It is needless to say that as India moves on a growth trajectory with now start-ups having huge potential therein, the television audience rating can be an area where such entities can step in and contribute.
 However the above mentioned eligibility criteria applicable to any other rating agency in India can seldom be met by smaller/ start-up entities even though they may have the technical capability and the know-how for managing analytics.
 The criteria in the guidelines appear to be framed keeping in mind the larger entities with the sole intent of keeping away any form of competition.
 This have definitely not been proved in country's interest.
+Therefore it becomes imperative to have no financial entry barriers for Startups or entrepreneurs getting in this field of TV, Radio and Digital ratings with innovative ideas and analytics knowhow.

-Moreover manipulation of TAM data has been reported all over in the media and few News Broadcasters even approached the Hon'ble Court and TRAI had been entrusted the task of investigating the matter.
-As these few pay TV broadcasters, controlling the only Television audience measurement system in the country are also vertically integrated, hence these broadcasters were forced to withdraw their respective petitions.
-Therefore it is the right time for the present government to review the rating system in the country through the Authority whereby the Authority too should be conducting an audit / inspection of BARC working and methodology adopted and to also identify the regular beneficiaries of these manipulations in TAM data.
+Therefore it is also the right time for the present government to review the rating system in the country through the Authority whereby the Authority too should be conducting an audit / inspection of BARC working and methodology adopted and to also identify the regular beneficiaries of these manipulations and violations in TAM data that's been also reported in the media numerous times.